 When I was 7 years old, I bought my first camera that cost me S$10, money which I had saved up from all my new year red packets call "Ang Pow" (traditional Chinese New Year blessing money given to kids by adults in ornamental red paper wrap).

 It's a black and white camera, bought from a photo shop below my housing flat in Singapore at Circuit Road ( the Flat is still around as of today's writing, but not the same shop ).
 The shop owner probably in his late 30s, I call him Mustache uncle as he don a black Boney M fro hair style, a thick black mustache, sporting a pair of over-sized colored sunglasses, typical hallmark of the retro eighties.
 He taught me how to load the film and where to press the shuttle, I can't remember did I pay for the film or was it thrown in with the camera purchase.

 With the camera, I went back home hurriedly, just can't wait to get my hands on the first shot.
 Once in my home living room, I aim the camera at the couch and pressed that shuttle...

 OK I had taken a photo, great!!

-He took a look, a hard one, fiddle here and there for a while and finally told me with disappointment, the camera is BROKEN... nothing can be done about it.
+He took a look, a hard one, fiddled for a while and finally told me with disappointment, I had twisted too hard on the knob, the camera is BROKEN... nothing can be done about it.

 I told uncle I'd taken a shot, and want to turn it into a photograph, he took out the film, return me my camera, and ask me to return the next day to collect the photograph.